thesyntaxslinger/syntaxslinger.com/docs/docs/networking/vpns.md

 These don't go to well for a few reasons.

-In these openBSD OS's, they like to make it so outbound UDP connections through a NAT don't have a static port.
+In these OpenBSD OS's, they like to make it so outbound UDP connections through a NAT don't have a static port.

-This adds a little bit of obsecurity to outbound requests for your average users, but for us, it is breaking UDP hole punching - so we need to turn it off.
+This adds a little bit of obscurity to outbound requests for your average users, but for us, it is breaking UDP hole punching - so we need to turn it off.

-> Taken from the offical Tailscale documentation on BSD routers [here](https://tailscale.com/kb/1097/install-opnsense)
+> Taken from the official Tailscale documentation on BSD routers [here](https://tailscale.com/kb/1097/install-opnsense)

 ##### Direct Connections for LAN Clients